awegroup/LuchsingerModel/README.md

 # Luchsinger's performance model of a pumping kite system accounting for tether elevation angle

 ## Model purpose
-Preliminary sizing of the pumping kite system.
+Preliminary sizing of a pumping kite system on Mars.

 ## Build Status
 * Model is complete, but the sequence of execution is not optimal making the model finish very slowly.